 (Upper Belvedere interior: the marble hall © Lukas Schaller / Belvedere, Wien)

-Upper Belvedere boasts some impressive interior design, particularly the Marble Room on the first floor.
+Upper Belvedere’s interior includes the gorgeous Marble Room on the first floor.
 Pop up to the second floor for views down into that same room, allowing you a different perspective on the illusionist paintings and marbled delights.

 Many of the rooms within both Belvedere palaces have been refurbished as modern museum galleries.